Drinking Habits

 How many litres of alcohol do Australians drink each year?

-Source: Australian Bureau of Statistics (ABS) (2019).
-Apparent Consumption of Alcohol, Australia, 2017-18.
+Source: Australian Institute of Health and Welfare (2023).
+Apparent Consumption of Alcohol, in Australia.

 Please note: The pure alcohol available for consumption figures will overestimate the true level of alcohol consumed as beverages, as adjustments cannot be made for wastage and other factors such as for alcohol used in cooking.